In this post, I am simply going to share with you all my favorite tools, products, and resources to get through growing out your gray hair.

 Wash your hair under a shower filter, if you have hard water, well water or city water loaded with chlorine, you want a shower filter to help reduce the mineral buildup that can cause yellowing.

-Dry your hair with Microfiber towels and tee shirt towels, these towels help reduce friction and pulling which in turn helps reduce breakage and frizz.
+Dry your hair with The Perfect Haircare microfiber towel (get the pink one, the black transfers dye) and tee shirt towels, these towels help reduce friction and pulling which in turn helps reduce breakage and frizz.
 They are also super absorbent so you reduce your drying time, which in turn means less heat damage.

 Routine maintenance to reduce buildup, impurities, and discolorations with QuickSilverHair Products will help you keep your silvers soft, bright, and full of volume.